dashingsoft/pyarmor/docs/questions.rst

 If the scripts are obfuscated in different platform, check the notes in :ref:`Distributing Obfuscated Scripts To Other Platform`

+Mixing trial version and purchased version to obfuscate scripts and generate `license.lic` also may raise this exception.
+Make sure all the files generated by trial version, for example, obfusbcated script, license file and runtime files, are removed.

 Before v5.7.0, check if there is any of `license.lic` or `pytransform.key` in the current path.
 Make sure they're generated for the obfuscated scripts.
 If not, rename them or move them to other path.